Stuck trying to stop your space heater from shutting off?

 To protect its internal components from airborne pollutants.

-This might not sound like a big deal, but if left unattended for long, a dirty air filter could cause serious overheating.
+This might not sound like a big deal, but if left unattended for a long time, a dirty air filter could cause serious overheating.

-If your space heater keeps shutting off randomly, there is a very good chance that your air filter requires a long overdue cleaning session.
+If your electric heater turns off after a few minutes, there is a very good chance that your air filter requires a long overdue cleaning session.

 Make sure to unplug your space heater, and let it cool down for a couple of minutes before trying to do this, and then wash the filter under running water with a little dish soap.